CoFH/cofh.github.io/docs/tf-sickles/index.md

 When a plant-like block is broken with a sickle, up to 49 plant-like blocks in a 7x7 area around it are broken as well.
 This also works on [cobwebs](https://minecraft.gamepedia.com/Cobweb).
+When sneaking, a sickle breaks only one block at a time.

 Sickles use 1 durability for every individual block broken.

 ### Comparison
 {::options parse_block_html="true" /}